mEyob/mEyob.github.io/_posts/2019-04-18-horizontal-scaling.md

 from an actual system.
 Statistical analysis of the collected data usually produces valuable insights into the currently implemented system.
 These insights, however, are limited to the specific system and data set.
-It is difficult to address questions like "what would happen to the total cost if the request arrival intensity is doubled and the processing power of servers is doubled?"
+It is difficult to address questions like "what would happen to the total cost if the request arrival intensity is doubled and the processing power of servers is trippled?"
 Moreover, such data may not be available, e.g., during the design phase.
 - **Emulation and detailed model simulation**: In this case, a simulator that closely mimicks the internal workings of the system is used to study performance/cost under different scenarios.
 Once